alshedivat/al-folio/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am currently a 1st year Computer Science PhD student at University of Maryland, College Park, working on ML research in [Professor Tom Goldstein's](https://www.cs.umd.edu/~tomg/) Lab.
-My research interests are in board deep learning space from everything from Meta-Learning to Algorithmic Recourse.
+I am a 1st year [Computer Science PhD student](https://www.cs.umd.edu/people/njain17) at [University of Maryland, College Park](https://www.umd.edu/), working on ML research in [Professor Tom Goldstein's](https://www.cs.umd.edu/~tomg/) Lab.
+My research interests are in the board deep learning area.

-Prior to UMD, I graduated from Williams College in 2019 with Honors in Mathematics.
-At Williams, I was lucky to write a  thesis on graph theory under [Professor Pamela Harris](https://www.pamelaeharris.com/).
-After Williams, I worked as a Data Scientist for Booz Allen Hamilton, where I worked on various topics including math modeling and machine learning.
+Prior to UMD, I graduated from [Williams College](https://www.williams.edu/) in 2019 with Honors in Mathematics.
+At Williams, I wrote my thesis on graph theory under [Professor Pamela Harris](https://www.pamelaeharris.com/), which lead to a publication in Graphs and Combinatorics.
+After Williams, I worked as a Data Scientist for [Booz Allen Hamilton](https://www.boozallen.com/), where I worked on projects of various topics including math modeling and machine learning.

 In my spare time, I enjoy hiking, playing sports, and so much more.

-I am the current TA for CMCS 320 Intro to Data Science.
+I am the current TA for CMSC 320 Intro to Data Science.
 My office hours are listed on the [course website](https://cmsc320.github.io/).

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.